Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 ![](img/Using_SpiraTest_with_MS-TFS_89.png)

-The table lists each of the incident statuses available in SpiraTeam and provides you with the ability to enter the matching TFS work item **State + Reason** or **State** for each one.
+The table lists each of the incident statuses available in Spira and provides you with the ability to enter the matching TFS work item **State + Reason** or **State** for each one.

-TFS uses separate State (Active, Resolved, Closed) and Reason (Fixed, Duplicate, Not Fixed, etc.) code unlike SpiraTeam which uses a single status code.
+TFS uses separate State (Active, Resolved, Closed) and Reason (Fixed, Duplicate, Not Fixed, etc.) code unlike Spira which uses a single status code.
 For  maximum flexibility, the integration can work with either a mapped **State** or a mapped **State+Reason**.

-If you want to have SpiraTeam statuses point to a specific TFS work item State and a specific Reason associated with that State, you need to concatenate the TFS State and Reason together with a 'plus' (+) sign so that the system knows that the incident status in SpiraTeam corresponds to that specific combination.
+If you want to have Spira statuses point to a specific TFS work item State and a specific Reason associated with that State, you need to concatenate the TFS State and Reason together with a 'plus' (+) sign so that the system knows that the incident status in Spira corresponds to that specific combination.

-If you want to have SpiraTeam statuses simply point to a specific TFS work item State and let TFS assign the default Reason for that State, you simply map the SpiraTeam statuses to the State:
+If you want to have Spira statuses simply point to a specific TFS work item State and let TFS assign the default Reason for that State, you simply map the Spira statuses to the State:

 ![](img/tfs-incident-status-mapping-state-only.png)

-You can map multiple SpiraTeam fields to the same TFS fields (e.g. New and Open in SpiraTeam are both equivalent to 'Active+New' in TFS), in which case only one of the two values can be listed as Primary = Yes as that's the value that's used on the reverse synchronization (from TFS \> SpiraTeam).
+You can map multiple Spira fields to the same TFS fields (e.g. New and Open in Spira are both equivalent to 'Active+New' in TFS), in which case only one of the two values can be listed as Primary = Yes as that's the value that's used on the reverse synchronization (from TFS \> Spira).

-We recommend that you always point the New and Open statuses inside SpiraTeam to point to the "Active+New" TFS state+reason, and make Open in SpiraTeam the Primary status of the two.
-This is recommended so that as new incidents in SpiraTeam get synched over to TFS, they will get switched to the "Active+New" status in TFS which will then be synched back to "Open" in SpiraTeam.
+We recommend that you always point the New and Open statuses inside Spira to point to the "Active+New" TFS state+reason, and make Open in Spira the Primary status of the two.
+This is recommended so that as new incidents in Spira get synched over to TFS, they will get switched to the "Active+New" status in TFS which will then be synched back to "Open" in Spira.
 That way you'll be able to see at a glance which incidents have been synched with TFS and those that haven't.

 #### c) Incident Priority